 African Penguin Facts

-- Furthermore, it also remains well-known for yet another unusual physical trait.
-That’s its distinctive, and quite loud, donkey-like braying, earning it the nickname of the donkey penguin.
+- It also remains well-known for a somewhat unusual physical trait.
+That’s its distinctive, and quite loud, donkey-like braying, unique among its kindred.
+Subsequent to its discovery, this led to its also earning it the nickname of the donkey penguin.

 - Humans previously hunted its eggs for consumption, beginning the process of its decline.
-However, since that time, multiple oil spills and industrial fishing have further reduced its numbers.
+Since that time, multiple oil spills and industrial fishing have further reduced its numbers.
+With climate change added in, the IUCN now lists it as Endangered.

 Related Articles